src-d/guide/talent/hiring_process.md

 ### Job Description

 - Job Description is written by the lead engineers with Anna's support.

+- For every meeting between the lead and Anna will be a PR in Minutes and the job descriptions will be uploaded at https://github.com/src-d/company.

-- Then it should be reviewed by Maximo and Eiso via a PR on Minutes.
+- It should be reviewed by Maximo and Eiso.

 - Anna is posting the job description in source{d} website.

 ### Sourcing

 - Lead engineers are responsible to find sources of people to be contacted.

 - At any given moment Anna is able to drop in and work on finding more candidates.

 - Sourcing channels should continuously be defined and refreshed after communication between Anna and the leads.

 - In case there is lack of candidates, Anna is responsible to contact Francesc in order to gain people through community actions.

 ### First Contact